ravendb/book/Intro/Intro.md

-After covering the basics, we'll move into modeling documents in RavenDB; how to build your application so that it meshes well with document-based modeling; what sort of features you need to be aware of when designing the domain model and how to deal with common modeling scenarios; concurrency control and dealing with data that don't always match the document model (binary data, for example).
+After covering the basics, we'll move into modeling documents in RavenDB; how to build your application so that it meshes well with document-based modeling; what sort of features you need to be aware of when designing the domain model and how to deal with common modeling scenarios; concurrency control and dealing with data that doesn't always match the document model (binary data, for example).

 Following on this high level discussion, we'll dive into the client API and explore the advanced options RavenDB offers: from lazy requests to reduce network traffic, to the optimal way to read and write a lot of data very quickly, to peforming partial document updates, to how caching is an integral part of the client API.